Take your career in education to the next level. You could become a fully qualified teacher in just three years.

 Once enrolled in your master's, and having met NESA requirements, you can apply for conditional accreditation from NESA and start teaching in schools.

-That’s why we award more than $5 million in student scholarships and grants to students like you every year.
-Take a look at the scholarships that are available and get some extra support while you study at Charles Sturt.
+At Charles Sturt we also provide students with academic skills support, counselling, scholarship support, work placement liaisons and much more.
+That’s why we award more than $5 million in student scholarships and grants to students like you every year!
+So take a look at the scholarships that are available and get some extra support while you study at Charles Sturt.